K Line (Los Angeles Metro): Southern extension to South Bay

-The future South Bay C Line Extension will extend the Metro K Line from these stub tracks at the southern end of the Redondo Beach station to Torrance.
+The future South Bay K Line Extension will extend the Metro K Line from these stub tracks at the southern end of the Redondo Beach station to Torrance.

 Los Angeles Metro is currently working on the initial environmental study of a corridor extension of the K Line from its Redondo Beach terminus toward the southeast.
-The C Line Extension would roughly follow the Harbor Subdivision ROW into the South Bay, to the Torrance Regional Transit Center (RTC).
+The K Line Extension to Torrance would roughly follow the Harbor Subdivision ROW into the South Bay, to the Torrance Regional Transit Center (RTC).

 Metro and the public are considering two alternatives in the DEIR: an elevated light-rail extension along Hawthorne Boulevard, and an at-grade extension along a BNSF line beside Condon Avenue.
 The study of the South Bay Extension will lead to the publication of a Draft Environmental Impact Report (DEIR).
 The study was expected to be completed in 2011.
 The project was placed on hold in the spring of 2012 due to uncertain funding.
 With the passage of Measure M in 2016, $619 million was cited for the Green Line Extension south, and the study resumed.
 The DEIR was released in January 2023.
 The study area includes the former Harbor Subdivision right of way.
 The extension study includes the Redondo Beach station to the Torrance Transit Center, a 4.5 mi extension study area.

-According to the LA County Expenditure Plan (Measure M), groundbreaking for the project is scheduled for 2026, with an expected opening in 2030–2033.
-The timeline is expected to be accelerated under the Twenty-eight by '28 initiative.
+In January 2026, Metro's Planning and Programming Committee was scheduled to consider certifying the FEIR for the project at its January 14, 2026 meeting.
+However, the committee voted to postpone the certification decision to the board of directors' meeting on January 22, 2026, following political opposition from local residents, with the board ultimately unanimously approving Alternative 3 as the LPA instead of the Hybrid Alternative.

 The project became an extension of the K Line upon the completion of Aviation/Century station, along with its associated service changes, on November 3, 2024, though Metro has yet to change the project's official name.